Writing and Media

 Ableism Nearly Killed Me — Recognizing It Saved My Life

-An account of living with Just-Right obsessive-compulsive disorder, navigating failed accommodations in two institutions, and reframing those failures as structural rather than personal.
+A personal account of living and working with Just Right obsessive-compulsive disorder, navigating failed accommodations in higher education, and eventually recognizing those experiences as structural rather than personal failure.

 Dialogues on Disability: Shelley Tremain Interviews Karin Boxer